Utah Rental Agreement

 • Lease Termination – Utah tenants can break a month-to-month lease with 15 days of advance notice.
 A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 • Rent Increases and Fees – Utah has no maximum cap for a rent increase, or any advance notice requirement before an increase.
-Most fees likewise have no statewide cap, except for return check fees which are limited to $20 for insufficient funds plus $35 for outstanding charges.
+Most fees likewise have no statewide cap, although returned check fees are $20 if paid within 15 days of mailed notice (otherwise, $55).

 • Landlord Entry – Utah landlords may enter rental property for purposes reasonably related to the rental, like repairs and inspections.
 They must provide at least 24 hours of advance notice before entry, unless there’s an emergency.